Never let the lyrics get in the way of a good groove.

 Professional Association Memberships

-CIGARETTE GIRL (71,000 words) is a mystery/thriller oozing with mid-1990s-Guilianified-NYC, and the gritty truths that lurk beneath the surface of high-end strip clubs.
+CIGARETTE GIRL (71,000 words) is an upmarket tale of suspense with a speculative element, steeped in mid-1990s-Guilianified-NYC, and the gritty truths that lurk beneath the surface of high-end strip clubs.

 The road to Hedy Parker’s American Dream is paved with bad intentions.

 Hedy didn’t earn one-and-a-half Ivy league degrees just so she could work in a gentleman’s club—but needs must.
 Her parents think Hedy is plugging away on her MFA in creative writing at Columbia, not peddling cigars to handsy, drunken Wall Streeters and falling hard for an Albanian gangster at a topless club.
 But ever since their Little Hedy nearly drowned at the age of seven, nothing about her has gone according to plan.

 Twenty years before, Hedy had a vision as she lay at the bottom of a lake.
 The vision came in the form of an unfamiliar name spelled out before her and nothing more.
 Since then, she has kept a diary to this person she didn’t really believe existed.
 Now, this diary has become evidence that connects Hedy to a grisly triple homicide at the club.
 To absolve herself, Hedy must piece together the previous night's events that led to the carnage.
 As the puzzle takes shape, Hedy discovers that her infatuation with the mobster has entangled her in a dangerous web, and that her near-death-experience from 1976 was not a vision at all, but a premonition.

 *Currently out with literary agents*